Gerber-Shiu Theory for Discrete Risk Processes in a Regime Switching Environment: Main Results

-\begin{proof} The first part of the result is identical to that of Theorem \ref{Thm:Divs} and follows from the fact that any initial capital above the dividend level $b$ is paid out immediately as dividends.
+\end{Theorem} \begin{proof} The first part of the result is similar to that of Theorem \ref{Thm:Divs} and follows from the fact that any initial capital above the dividend level $b$ is paid out immediately as dividends.

 For the second part of the result, recall that the dynamics of the dual model are equivalent in distribution to the reflection of the classic upward skip-free process.
 As such, by reflecting the dual process in the $x$-axis, shifting the resulting process upwards by $b$ and employing the strong Markov property, it follows that